Were it not for the TV, in all honesty, we’d have probably given up on everything last year.

 The Talented Mr Ripley

 Thought Jude Law and Matt Damon’s adaptation of a con-man charming American socialites couldn’t be beaten?
 Hold my beer, says the BBC.
 Fleabag’s Andrew Scott will step into Damon’s shoes as Tom Ripley, and Patricia Highsmith’s 1956 thriller about obsession and class will be scripted and directed by Steven Zaillian.
-The show was originally suppsed to land in 2020, but production hold-ups – cheers, coronavirus – mean it's been knocked back into 2021.
+The show was originally supposed to land in 2020, but production hold-ups – cheers, coronavirus – mean it's been knocked back into 2021.

 Like this article?
 Sign up to our newsletter to get more articles like this delivered straight to your inbox